Intelligence. Protection. Devotion. Great with your kids.

 They both trace their origins back to the molossus, a war dog of the ancient Greeks and Romans.
 You can see the family resemblance to one another in the way the skin folds on the faces of Boxers.

 Compare this image to one of a Bulldog and you will see the family resemblance.
 Most obvious is the excess folds of skin, but also note the large wide-set eyes, the perky ears, and the upturned nose.

 Boxers have won Best in Show at the Westminster Kennel Club four times.

 Being a four-time champion means that the boxer is number seven on the list of all-time winners.
 They won in 1947, 1949, 1951, and 1970.

-It’s average height (23-25 inches for a male and 21.5-23.5 for a female) and weight (65-80 pounds for a male and about 15 less than that for a female) might seem to put it in firmly in the category of medium-sized dogs.
+It’s average height (23-25 inches for a male and 21.5-23.5 for a female) and weight (55-70 pounds) might seem to put it in firmly in the category of medium-sized dogs.
 And it is, but the Boxer is different than other dogs of its size in that it is very compact and lean and almost entirely muscle.
-As such, it’s very strong and should be monitored around small children and people who are unsteady on their feet as this breed may not really know how strong it is.
-It doesn’t usually mean to be aggressive, but often its exuberance gets the better of its behavior.
+As such, it’s very strong and should be monitored around small children and people who are unsteady on their feet as boxers may not really know how strong it is.
+The Boxer doesn’t usually mean to be aggressive, but often its exuberance gets the better of its behavior.